lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 ####Plotting the insert size distribution
 Since we know know where the pairs of reads map, we can obtain he distance between them.
 That information is stored in the SAM/BAM outour in the 9th column, 'TLEN' (observed Template LENgth).

-We will use python, and the python modules `pysam` and `matplotlib` to plot the distribution of insert sizes for a subset of the alignments.
-All this we will do in an IPython notebook, and interactive python web-based document with live coding and plotting of results.
+We will use python, and the python modules `pysam` and `R` (through the python `rpy2` module) to plot the distribution of insert sizes for a subset of the alignments.
+This we will do in another IPython notebook

 * Copy the notebook file `/data/assembly/Plot_insertsizes.ipynb` to the folder with the BAM files
 * In the terminal, `cd` to the same folder